Ofgem price cap explained

 Then came the 2022 energy crisis.
 Global gas prices rose sharply after Russia’s invasion of Ukraine and after post-pandemic demand returned.
 Ofgem’s calculated cap rose far beyond normal household expectations, then the government’s Energy Price Guarantee limited what households actually paid for a period.

 Since that peak, prices have come down but they have not returned to pre-crisis levels.
 Through 2024, the cap fell from £1,928 in Q1 to £1,568 by Q3, before rising to £1,717 in Q4.
 In 2025, it moved between £1,738 in Q1, £1,849 in Q2, £1,720 in Q3 and £1,755 in Q4.
-The April to June 2026 cap of £1,641 is £117 lower than the January to March level.
-Ofgem’s breakdown shows the main fall came from lower policy costs, while network costs rose and wholesale costs fell by a smaller amount.
+The April to June 2026 cap was £1,641, then the July to September 2026 cap rose to £1,862 on the old typical-use benchmark.
+Ofgem’s April breakdown showed lower policy costs, while the July rise was mainly a current-period default-tariff reset rather than a fixed-tariff or smart-tariff price promise.

 Why the cap matters for tariff choice